cosenary/Instagram-PHP-API/README.markdown

   </tr>
 </table>

-> If you need additional informations, take a look at [Instagrams API docs](http://instagram.com/developer/authentication/).
+> If you need further information about an endpoint, take a look at the [Instagram API docs](http://instagram.com/developer/authentication/).

-## Example App ##
+## Example App

-The small App, which is located in the `example/` folder, helps you to get started with the class.
+To get started with the class, take a look at the example App, located in the `example/` folder.
-Its whole code is documented and will take you through all steps of the OAuth2 process.
+Its code is well documented and will take you through all required steps, of the OAuth2 process.
 The great Instagram Sign In button is designed by [Murat Mutlu](http://twitter.com/mutlu82/).

-A short tutorial about how to build an Instagram login with my class has been published at [9lessons](http://www.9lessons.info/2012/05/login-with-instagram-php.html).
+A short tutorial, about how to build an Instagram login with my class, has been published at [9lessons](http://www.9lessons.info/2012/05/login-with-instagram-php.html).

-## History ##
+## History

 **Instagram 2.0 alpha - 14/06/2013**